-All the above and more is provided by 19 full-time and 2 part-time staff plus 3 full-time trainees, all of whom perform multiple tasks to deliver services.
+All the above and more is provided by 21 full-time and 2 part-time staff, all of whom perform multiple tasks to deliver services.
 There are also several part-time, casual and seasonal staff who provide single tasks such as cleaners, tourism officers and pool attendants.
-There are 5 full-time and 1 part-time staff and 1 trainee based in the admin office, 1 full-time and 1 trainee in the Visitor Information Centre and 13 full-time, 1 part time and 1 trainee at the works depots.
-In the Budget and Long-Term Financial Plan 2020-2040, staff wages are allocated to all tasks on which they work and no single budget line contains the total remuneration of one staff member.
+There are 7 full-time and 1 part-time staff in Administration, 1 full-time and 1 part-time in the Visitor Information Centre and 13 full-time and 1 part time at the works depots.
+In the Budget and Long-Term Financial Plan 2021-2041, staff wages are allocated to all tasks on which they work and no single budget line contains the total remuneration of one staff member.

-Listed below are some of the proposed significant undertakings for the 2020-2021 financial year (not in any order of priority and are subject to change):
+Listed below are some of the proposed significant undertakings for the 2021-2022 financial year (not in any order of priority and are subject to change):

-- \$66,844 Greening Programs in both Hawker & Quorn
+- \$35,000 Greening Programs in both Hawker & Quorn

-- \$30,000 Reinstatement of the Public Weighbridge in Quorn

-- \$846,000 Sealing works under R2R

-- \$20,000 Footpath Works
+- \$38,000 Footpath Works

-- \$18,000 Replacement of Pool Cleaner

-- \$50,000 Community Assistance Grants Allocation
+- \$50,000 Community Grants Allocation

-- \$380,000 Road Re-sheeting Projects
+- 14km Road Re-sheeting Projects

-- \$20,000 Footpath Construction

-- \$308,000 Patrol Grading
+- \$310,000 Patrol Grading

-- \$30,000 Drought & Grants Officer

-- \$5,000 New Resident & Business Rates Incentives
+- \$20,000 Quorn Depot Upgrade

+- \$209,090 Flinders Ranges Tourist Trail